Nirankesh/vouchagram/README.md

 Frontend Server
 Step 1: Path : /vouchagram-master please run command npm install to install all dependendencies

-Step 2: Path : /vouchagram-master run command npm start dev on your command prompt After this it will run on http://localhost:8080/
+Step 2: Path : /vouchagram-master run command npm run dev on your command prompt After this it will run on http://localhost:8080/

 Backend Server